+Note:

-Note: This policy addresses bullying of District students.
+This policy addresses bullying of District students.
 For purposes of this policy, the term bullying includes cyberbullying.

 For provisions regarding discrimination and harassment involving District students, see FFH.
 Note that FFI shall be used in conjunction with FFH for certain prohibited conduct.
 For reporting requirements related to child abuse and neglect, see FFG.

+Bullying Prohibited

+ibited The District prohibits bullying, including cyberbullying, as defined by state law.
+Retaliation against anyone involved in the complaint process is a violation of District policy and is prohibited.

+Examples

+Bullying of a student could occur by physical contact or through electronic means and may include hazing, threats, taunting, teasing, confinement, assault, demands for money, destruction of property, theft of valued possessions, name calling, rumor spreading, or ostracism.

+Retaliation

+The District prohibits retaliation by a student or District employee against any person who in good faith makes a report of bullying, serves as a witness, or participates in an investigation.

+Examples

+Examples of retaliation may include threats, rumor spreading, ostracism, assault, destruction of property, unjustified punishments, or unwarranted grade reductions.
+Unlawful retaliation does not include petty slights or annoyances.

+False Claim

+A student who intentionally makes a false claim, offers false statements, or refuses to cooperate with a District investigation regarding bullying shall be subject to appropriate disciplinary action.

+Timely Reporting

+Reports of bullying shall be made as soon as possible after the alleged act or knowledge of the alleged act.
+A failure to immediately report may impair the District's ability to investigate and address the prohibited conduct.

+Reporting Procedures

+Student Report

-Bullying Prof The District prohibits bullying, including cyberbullying, as defined by state law.
-Retaliation against anyone involved in the complaint process is a violation of District is prohibited.
-Examples for money or ostracis Bullying of a student could occur by physical contact or through electronic means and may include hazing, threats, taunting, teasing, confinement, assault, demands , destruction of property, theft of valued possessions, name calling, rumor spreading, sm.
-Retaliation an investiç The District prohibits retaliation by a student or District employee against any person who in good faith makes a report of bullying, serves as a witness, or participates in gation.
-Examples Unlawful r Examples of retaliation may include threats, rumor spreading, ostracism, assault, destruction of property, unjustified punishments, or unwarranted grade reductions. retaliation does not include petty slights or annoyances.
-False Claim appropriat A student who intentionally makes a false claim, offers false statements, or refuses to cooperate with a District investigation regarding bullying shall be subject to the disciplinary action.
-Timely Repor • Reports of bullying shall be made as soon as possible after the alleged act or knowledge of the alleged act.
-A failure to immediately report may impair the District's nvestigate and address the prohibited conduct.
-Reporting Procedures Student Re To obtain assistance and intervention, any student who believes that he or she has experienced bullying or believes that another student has experienced bullying should immediately report the alleged acts to a teacher, school counselor, principal, or other District employee.
-The Superintendent shall develop procedures allowing a anonymously report an alleged incident of bullying.
+To obtain assistance and intervention, any student who believes that he or she has experienced bullying or believes that another student has experienced bullying should immediately report the alleged acts to a teacher, school counselor, principal, or other District employee.
+The Superintendent shall develop procedures allowing a student to anonymously report an alleged incident of bullying.

+Mount Pleasant ISD Student Handbook

+Employee Report

+Leport Any District employee who suspects or receives notice that a student or group of students has or may have experienced bullying shall immediately notify the principal or designee.

+Report Format

-- Employee Report Any District employee who suspects or receives notice that a student or group of students has or may have experienced bullying shall immediately notify the principal or designee. - Report Format A report may be made orally or in writing.
-The principal or designee shall reduce any oral reports to written form. - Notice of Report When an allegation of bullying is reported, the principal or designee shall notify a parent of the alleged victim on or before the third business day after the incident is reported.
-The principal or designee shall also notify a parent of the student alleged to have engaged in the conduct within a reasonable amount of time after the incident is reported. - Prohibited Conduct The principal or designee shall determine whether the allegations in the report, if proven, would constitute prohibited conduct as defined by policy FFH, including dating violence and harassment or discrimination on the basis of race, color, religion, sex, gender, national origin, or disability.
+A report may be made orally or in writing.
+The principal or designee shall reduce any oral reports to written form.

+Notice of Report

+When an allegation of bullying is reported, the principal or designee shall notify a parent of the alleged victim on or before the third business day after the incident is reported.
+The principal or designee shall also notify a parent of the student alleged to have engaged in the conduct within a reasonable amount of time after the incident is reported.

+Prohibited Conduct

+proven, would constitute prohibited conduct as defined by policy FFH, including dating violence and harassment or discrimination on the basis of race, color, religion, sex, gender, national origin, or disability.
 If so, the District shall proceed under policy FFH.
-If the allegations could constitute both prohibited conduct and bullying, the investigation under FFH shall include a determination on each type of conduct. - Investigation of ReportThe principal or designee shall conduct an appropriate investigation based on the allegations in the report.
-The principal or designee shall promptly take interim action calculated to prevent bullying during the course of an investigation, if appropriate. - Concluding the InvestigationAbsent extenuating circumstances, the investigation should be completed within ten District business days from the date of the initial report alleging bullying; however, the principal or designee shall take additional time if necessary to complete a thorough investigation.
+If the allegations could constitute both prohibited conduct and bullying, the investigation under FFH shall include a determination on each type of conduct.

+Investigation of Report The principal or designee shall conduct an appropriate investigation based on the allegations in the report.
+The principal or designee shall promptly take interim action calculated to prevent bullying during the course of an investigation, if appropriate.

+Concluding the Investigation

+Absent extenuating circumstances, the investigation should be completed within ten District business days from the date of the initial report alleging bullying; however, the principal or designee shall take additional time if necessary to complete a thorough investigation.